 - Treatment-related anemia (chemotherapy, medication, and radiation therapy)

 - Megaloblastic anemia (caused by deficiencies in the B vitamins folate, vitamin B12, or both)

 Blood is composed of about 55% plasma and 45% blood cells.
 It has 4 components:

 Red blood cells (RBCs), also known as erythrocytes, carry oxygen throughout the body to nourish tissues and sustain life.
 Red blood cells are the most abundant cells in our bodies.
 On average, men have about 5.2 million red blood cells per cubic millimeter of blood, and women have about 4.7 million per cubic millimeter of blood.Hemoglobin and IronEach red blood cell contains 280 million hemoglobin molecules.
 Hemoglobin is the most important component of red blood cells.
-It is composed of protein (globulin) and a molecule (heme), which binds to iron.In the lungs, the heme component binds to oxygen in exchange for carbon dioxide.
-The oxygenated red blood cells are then transported to the body's tissues, where the hemoglobin releases the oxygen in exchange for carbon dioxide, and the cycle repeats.
+It is composed of 4 protein subunits (globulin) bound to a heme group, which contains iron.In the lungs, the heme component binds to oxygen in exchange for carbon dioxide.
+The oxygenated hemoglobin in red blood cells is then transported to the body's tissues, where it releases the oxygen in exchange for carbon dioxide, and the cycle repeats.
 The oxygen is used in the mitochondria, the power source within all cells.
 Iron necessary in the formation of hemoglobin comes primarily from:

 - Plasma is a clear yellowish liquid that contains water, proteins, salt, and other substances.
 Plasma helps carry nutrients and hormones through the body and remove cellular waste products.

 - Platelets (thrombocytes) are small cell fragments that are necessary for blood clotting.